On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Dynamics of Mixed-difficulty RL

 \subsection{Easy-to-Hard Mixture}

 To model mixed difficulty, we consider a mixture over multiple reasoning horizons.
+This geometric horizon schedule serves as our formalization of a \emph{difficulty spectrum}: adjacent horizons play the role of neighboring difficulty levels through which the implicit curriculum unfolds.
 Let us choose \emph{difficulty ratio} \(R >1\) and fix a starting horizon \(L_1 \geq 2\).
 Define a set of horizons $\cL_R=\{L_1,L_2,\ldots,L_K\}$ by the recursion:

-where $K=\lceil \log_R(L_{\max}/L_1)\rceil$ so that $L_K=L_{\max}$.
+where $K=\min \{k:L_k = L_{\max}\}$ so that $L_K=L_{\max}$.
 We then define the mixed-difficulty objective as the uniform mixture

 To optimize $\cJ_{\mix,R}$, we consider a {length-normalized} update:

 where $\nabla_Q \widetilde{\mathcal{J}}_{\mix,R}(\theta) = \E_{L \sim \mathrm{Unif}(\cL_R)} [\nabla_Q \widetilde{\mathcal{J}}_L(\theta)]$, and recall $\widetilde\cJ_L\big(\theta\big)=\frac{1}{L} \cJ_{L}\big(\theta\big)$.